cwarecsiro/tomsstuff/README.md

 You can optionally be on a windows machine, and it will - as long as you have putty
 insalled - send the shell script to the hpc to run (pearcey only presently).

-If you set dry_run to TRUE, the shell script will be created by not submitted.
+If you set dry_run to TRUE, the shell script will be created but not submitted.
 You can fiddle with this, and submit directly from an hpc terminal, or use the
 representativeness_run function.